Join The Smoking Poet on Twitter, MySpace and Facebook and also on Goodreads to meet the editors, other writers,

 Join Zinta and read her work on her Web site, MySpace, Facebook and at her blog.
 Or, tweet Zinta on Twitter.

-Good Cause” editor, is currently working on a campaign to get Robyn Gabel elected as State Representative to Illinois' 18th district seat.
+“A Good Cause” editor, finished a victorious primary to get Robyn Gabel elected as State Representative to Illinois' 18th district seat.
 She has worked for over ten years in advocacy, coalition

 building and direct service for numerous non-profits.
 Lorena has coordinated business continuity